GLL: A Differentiable Graph Learning Layer for Neural Networks: Abstract

 \section{Abstract}

 Standard deep learning architectures used for classification generate label predictions with a projection head and softmax activation function.
-Although successful, these methods fail to leverage the relational information between samples in the batch for generating label predictions.
+Although successful, these methods fail to leverage any relational information between samples for generating label predictions.
 In recent works, graph-based learning techniques, namely Laplace learning (\cite{zhu2003semi}) or \textit{label propagation}, have been heuristically combined with neural networks for both supervised and semi-supervised learning (SSL) tasks.
 However, prior works approximate the gradient of the loss function with respect to the graph learning algorithm or decouple the processes; end-to-end integration with neural networks is not achieved.
-In this work, we derive backpropagation equations, via the adjoint method, for inclusion of a general family of graph learning layers into a neural network.
-This allows us to precisely integrate graph Laplacian-based label propagation into a neural network layer, replacing a projection head and softmax activation function for classification tasks.
-Using this new framework, our experimental results demonstrate smooth label transitions across data, improved robustness to adversarial attacks, improved generalization, and improved training dynamics compared to the standard softmax-based approach\footnote{Our code is available at \url{https://github.com/jwcalder/GraphLearningLayer}}.
+In this work, we derive backpropagation equations, via the adjoint method, for the inclusion of a general family of graph learning layers into a neural network. \tcb{The resulting method, distinct from graph neural networks, allows us to precisely integrate similarity graph construction and graph Laplacian-based label propagation into a neural network layer, replacing a projection head and softmax activation function for general classification tasks}.
+Our experimental results demonstrate smooth label transitions across data, improved generalization and robustness to adversarial attacks, and improved training dynamics compared to a standard softmax-based approach\footnote{Our code is available at \url{https://github.com/jwcalder/GraphLearningLayer}}.